 Joan-Pau Rubiés graduated in Early Modern History at the University of Barcelona (1987), where he received the extraordinary degree prize.
 He went on to do a PhD at the University of Cambridge, funded with an external studentship from King's College (1987-1991).
 He was subsequently Research Fellow at Queens's College, Cambridge, and Jean Monnet Fellow at the European University Institute in Florence.
 In 1994 he became Lecturer in Modern History at the University of Reading, and in 1999 he joined the Department of International History at the London School of Economics and Political Science.
 He was Reader in International History at the LSE until 2012, when he accepted the offer of a Research Professorship at ICREA, which he holds at Universitat Pompeu Fabra.
 He has been twice visiting professor at the École des Hautes Études (Paris and Marseille).
 He is currently leading a Research Project on Ethnographies, Religious Missions and Cultural Encounters in the Early Modern World.

-I am a historian and have specialized in the study of cross-cultural encounters in the early modern world, from a perspective combining the contextual analysis of ethnographic sources with the intellectual history of early modern Europe.
-I am currently developing various lines of research: 1.
-Travel writing and ethnography, literary and visual 2.
-Religious missions, religious dialogue and cultural mediation 3.
-The intellectual impact of travel writing and the origins of the Enlightenment 4.
-Diplomacy and cultural encounters 5.
-The comparative history of early modern empires and globalization.
-I am the coordinator of the Research Grup on Ethnographies, Cultural Encounters and Religious Missions (ECERM) at Universitat Pompeu Fabra, which has received funding from the ERC (Marie Curie Program), AGAUR (SGR) and MINECO: http://www.upf.edu/ecerm/
+I am a historian specialized in the study of cross-cultural encounters in the early modern world, from a perspective combining the contextual analysis of ethnographic sources with the intellectual history of early modern Europe.
+My main focus in the last few years has been analyzing early modern ethnography (literary and visual) and its intellectual impact in the period 1500-1800.
+This has involved developing various parallel lines of analysis, including travel writing, cross-cultural diplomacy, religious missions, early orientalism, race and racism, and the history of cosmopolitanism.
+A growing concern has been to develop a global comparative perspective on these various topics (including both Asia and the New World) that might help interrogate critically the eurocentric categories of the Renaissance and the Enlightenment.
+I coordinate the Research Grup on Ethnographies, Cultural Encounters and Religious Missions in the Iberian World (ECERM) at Universitat Pompeu Fabra, which has received funding from the ERC (Marie Curie Program), AGAUR (SGR) and MINECO: http://www.upf.edu/ecerm